50 Interesting & Fun Facts About Kentucky State to Discover

 Stalactites and stalagmites inside a cave

 Since 1969, Mammoth Cave has been declared the longest cave system in the world.
-This same title has caused it to be listed as a world heritage site by UNESCO since 1981.
+This same title has caused it to be listed as a World Heritage Site by UNESCO since 1981.

 The World Peace Bell Association is a Japanese organization aiming to spread world peace.
 They're known by their symbol, a bell.
+The original bell is in Japan, with over 20 replicas spread around the world, including a replica in Newport, Kentucky.
+Weighing 66 thousand pounds and having a diameter of 12 feet, it's a unique site to see.

 Thomas Edison called Kentucky home

-Kentucky was important in the Civil War
+Kentucky was neutral for much of the Civil War

 Kentuckians fought on both sides of the war initially.
 However, as the battles raged on, the state eventually petitioned to officially join the Union.